GrinonBarrett/Taksidos/Core Rules/8=Spells and Magic/1=Basic Spells (300).md

 **Duration**: 1 hour

-**Effect**: Your touch causes a creature be warded from magical healing wffects, such as those that restore wounds or recover hitpoints (or points of undeath) for the duration of the spell.
+**Effect**: Your touch causes a creature be warded from magical healing effects, such as those that restore wounds or recover hitpoints (or points of undeath) for the duration of the spell.
 Additionally, the afflicted creature must succeed a [Fort] save or receive a point of inebriation.
-A creature of yndeath has disadvantage on this save.
+A creature of undeath has disadvantage on this save.

 **At Higher Tiers**: When cast at 3rd tier or greater, for each tier beyond minimum, you may double the duration.